Vegan burgers are delicious and satisfying.

 Cheese may be off limits to vegans, but vegan cheese certainly isn’t.
 Many companies make spectacularly good vegan cheeses that are perfect for vegan cheeseburgers.
 Violife in particular makes excellent vegan cheese slices.

-If you like mayonnaise on your burgers, vegan mayonnaise is sold everywhere.
-Thousand Island dressing is another tasty hamburger garnish.
-Follow Your Heart makes a vegan version, and you can also make your own using one of the dozens of recipes published online.
+If you enjoy mayonnaise on your burgers, vegan mayonnaise is sold everywhere.
+Thousand-Island dressing is another tasty hamburger garnish.
+Follow Your Heart makes a vegan version, and you can also make your from vegan mayo, a dahs of ketchup, and some diced pickles.

 Veggieburger Alternatives